CodeIncHQ/GoogleOAuth2Middleware/README.md

 use CodeInc\GoogleOAuth2Middleware\AuthTokenStorage\JwtStorageDriver;

 $googleOAuth2Middleware = new GoogleOAuth2Middleware(
-    // a fully configures Google client (the client redirect URI must be set) new Google_Client(),
+    // a fully configured Google client (the client redirect URI must be set) new Google_Client(),

     // storing the auth token using a JWT cookie